 corresponds to 0:11 [m.
 6].
 As there, the harmony moves to

 G-sharp minor.
 The right hand is similar to the preceding

 phrase at 0:39 [m.
 21], but the left hand is even more flowing and

 active, especially in the first two measures.

 0:58 [m.
 31]--The

 contrasting phrase is as at 0:20 [m.
 11] with no changes other

 1:07 [m.
 36]--Contrasting

 phrase with syncopated bass line, as at 0:29 [m.
 16].
-The voicing
+The

-cadence itself, which sounds more decisive than at
+slowing to the cadence itself, which sounds more decisive than at

 1:18 [m.
-41]--A closing phrase
+41]--A closing

-the phrase is stated in octaves.
+harmony, much of the phrase is stated in octaves.
 A

 reiterated low bass C-sharp confirms that key.
 This closing

 to a complete, full cadence in C-sharp minor and a significant

 pause before the highly contrasting middle section in A major.